Get a Board Certified DUI Defense Attorney on your side.

 The Three Standardized Field Sobriety Tests:

-- Horizontal Gaze Nystagm, which is following a pen or finger with one’s eyes
+• Horizontal Gaze Nystagmus: which is simplistically following a pen or finger with one’s eyes while standing still and not moving your head

-Most people are under the impression that field sobriety tests can determine if a person is impaired by drugs and/or alcohol, but this is not true.
+Most people are under the impression that standardized field sobriety tests can determine if a person is impaired by drugs and/or alcohol, but this is not true.
 In many cases, it has been discovered that people have performed poorly during field sobriety tests for reasons other than intoxication.
+The vast majority of people can not do those human maneuvers the way the police officers want them to perform.

 A person can perform field sobriety tests poorly for reasons such as:

-If you have been charged with DUI in Orange County or Irvine, you need to consult with a skilled DUI defense attorney immediately.
-The Law Offices of Virginia L. Landry has been representing clients charged with DUI in Orange County and Irvine for years.
+If you have been charged with DUI in Orange County, California or in the neighboring Southern California counties, you need to consult with a skilled DUI defense attorney immediately.
+The Law Offices of Virginia L. Landry has been representing clients charged with DUI in Orange County and surrounding areas for years.
 We know that DUI charges demand prompt attention and that each DUI case should be carefully evaluated by an experienced lawyer.
 When it comes to successfully fighting your DUI charges, having a reputable DUI attorney on your side is crucial.
-We provide clients with the thoughtful legal counsel and aggressive defense they need to contest their DUI charges.
+We provide clients with thorough and thoughtful legal counsel, as well as providing the aggressive defense they need to contest their DUI charges.

 You Only Have 10 Days!